Home ยป Mains

-This sopa de frijoles (bean soup) is inspired by the bold flavors of Northern Mexico and Southern Texas.
+This sopa de frijoles (bean soup) recipe is bold, hearty, and satisfying!
 Creamy pinto beans are seasoned with cumin, Mexican oregano, and chipotle peppers, creating a spicy, smoky, and earthy dish.
+Serve it with fresh cilantro, radish slices, and vegan cheese for the ultimate comfort food.

 Close Shot of Bowl of Vegan Sopa de Frijoles With Garnishes.